srummanf/Create-Your-NPX-Portfolio/README .md

 # Creating Your Own NPX Portfolio Command

 Creating your own `npx` portfoliocommand can be a fun and useful project!
 The `npx` command allows you to run Node.js-based packages without having to globally install them.
-Here's a step-by-step guide to creating your own `npx` introduction command:
+Here's a step-by-step guide to creating your own `npx` portfolio command:

 ## Step 1: Choose a Package Name